kyma-project/test-infra/development/tools/pkg/prtagbuilder/README.md

 ## Prerequisites

-The tool is called on postsubmit Prow jobs.
-You need a Prow instance to use it.
+The tool is a Go binary.
+There are no prerequisites.

 ## Installation